imvicencio/MCW-Microservices-architecture/Whiteboard design session/WDS trainer guide - Microservices architecture.md

 ## Abstract and learning objectives

 In this whiteboard design session, you will work in a group to design a solution that leverages aspects from microservices and serverless architectures to help an online concert ticket vendor survive the first five minutes of crushing load.
-You will handle the client's scaling needs through microservices built on top of Service Fabric and apply smooth updates or roll back failing updates.
-Finally, your group will design an implementation of load testing to optimize the architecture for handling spikes in traffic.
+You will handle the client's scaling needs through containerized microservices running on top of Service Fabric, and delegate the workload of tickets processing by using a storage queue for asynchronous processing and a globally distributed, high-performance database.

-At the end of this whiteboard design session, you will better be able to design scalable microservices solutions involving Service Fabric and Azure Functions.
+At the end of this whiteboard design session, you will be able to design scalable microservices solutions involving .NET Core, Docker, Service Fabric, Azure Functions and Cosmos DB.

 ## Step 1: Review the customer case study